 I would go with magazines if I was choosing a fighting rifle.
 Magazines have proven themselves to be a faster, more efficient method of reloading a rifle.
 Those armed with an SKS and a dozen stripper clips are far from under gunned though.

 For those looking for to purchase stripper clips, I recommend these buy 10-20 when purchasing in case you get some duds in the set.
 This is inevitable since stripper clips are made of thin metal.

 Both rifles are Russian in design, but there are wide swaths of AKs and SKS rifles produced around the world, some from Russia, some from China, others from Yugoslavia and Romania.
 All of these weapons work well, due to their inherent design, and are all widely considered to share the same moniker of the Russian design.
 This has lead mostly to numerous different prices for said weapons, and a cost analysis would typically make the AK more expensive.

 With that being said, some Russian SKS rifles in excellent condition with matching numbers can easily sell for more than a cheaper Romanian AK.
 Price is too widely varied to declare a winner or loser in this category.

-Now is there a loser and winner is this competition?
+Now is there a loser and winner in this competition?
 It’s simply subjective.
-Personally if I was going to war tomorrow I would take an AK 47, it’s smaller, more modern and has detachable magazines.
+Personally, if I was going to war tomorrow I would take an AK 47, it’s smaller, more modern, and has detachable magazines.
 With that being said I’ve bought and sold several AK style rifles, but my Russian SKS has never left my possession.
-The SKS’ wood lines, easy shooting demeanor and old world style make it a rifle I can’t be without.
+The SKS’s wood lines, easy shooting demeanor, and old world style make it a rifle I can’t be without.
 They aren’t making any more of them, so get them while you can.